mannychuela/mannychuela/README.md

-# Hi there, I'm Manny👋
+# Hi there, I'm Manuel👋

 ## 🚀 About Me
 I am a recent graduate with a Bachelor of Science in Computer Engineering currently seeking a career in software development and Tech with a passion for learning new skills and creating meaningful projects.